lubeda/EspHoMaTriXv2/README.md

 #### on_start_running

-This trigger is called without parameters once after the device boot.
+This trigger is called without parameters once after the device boots.

 See the examples: